Implementation of Safety Management System

 Employee recognition awards

-The JAL Group presents certificates of commendation to employees with the aim to foster a culture of praise and enhance safety awareness.
-In the JAL Awards Fortress of Safety category, employees are awarded for such actions as proactively preventing events that affect safe operations by acting in accordance with the Safety Charter or analyzing and reporting irregularities and contributing significantly to sharing knowledge and proactively preventing recurrence.
+The JAL Group awards the employees with the aim to foster a culture to compliment each other and enhance safety awareness.
+Employees are awarded for such actions as proactively preventing events that affect safe operations by acting in accordance with the Safety Charter or analyzing and reporting irregularities, and contributing significantly to sharing knowledge and actively preventing recurrence.
+Certificates of commendation and appreciation are awarded directly from management.